Contrasting IM Cannabis (IMCC) and Its Rivals

 Summary

-IM Cannabis beats its competitors on 8 of the 12 factors compared.
+IM Cannabis beats its rivals on 8 of the 12 factors compared.

 IM Cannabis Company Profile